|Fees||Look up fees|

-- Introduce students to laboratory experiments as a method for empirical investigation
+- Utilise laboratory experiments as a method for empirical investigation

-- Offer an alternative approach to analysing economic problems
+- Identify alternative approaches to analysing economic problems

 - Evaluate the predictive power of different economic theories

-- Facilitate a deep understanding of the topics to be covered by exposing students to the problem at hand
+- Demonstrate a comprehensive understanding of the topics covered through being exposed to the problem at hand

 - High level of development: oral communication; written communication; application of theory to practice; interpretation and analysis; critical thinking; synthesis of data and other information; evaluation of data and other information; use of computer software; receptiveness to alternative ideas.

 - Moderate level of development: collaborative learning; problem solving; team work; statistical reasoning; accessing data and other information from a range of sources.

 Last updated: 10 December 2019